In general, if you email us at least three sentences about what has been or not been happening with your learner, it belongs in a report.

 1)Do I submit a report if little or no progress has been made?

 Answer: Yes!
-The monthly tutor report is not a progress report.
+The monthly tutor report is not necessarily a progress report.
 Although we want to keep abreast of any and all progress, we realize that at times the learning process moves at a snail’s pace.
 If this is the case with your learner, add this to the report, plus any other developments (positive or negative).
 We definitely want to know things like, “Joe hasn’t made any progress lately.
 He lost his job and had to miss a couple of sessions.”
 This information gives us some insight into what’s going on with you and your learner.
 It also helps us assist you if you feel things are stagnant.

 Answer: Yes!
 LEARN tracks the hours kept by all tutor/learner pairs, including any tutor preparation or travel time.
 We, in turn, pass this information to the San Diego County Library’s administration and the California State Library.
 Both the County and the State want to know how many volunteer hours are spent teaching adults how to read and write.
 Based on the information included in tutor reports, LEARN tutors spent over 10,400 hours teaching their learners literacy skills last year!
+This information also helps us with grants, which provide free books for our learners each year.

 3)What if my learner’s goals are still the same and not much has changed?
 Do I still submit a report?